Find Affordable College Courses

 Circleville, OH

 Ohio Christian University came in at #9 in this year’s edition of the Most Popular Liberal Arts General Studies Bachelor’s Degree Schools in Ohio ranking.
-Located in the town of Circleville, OCU is a private not-for-profit college with a small student population.
+Located in the town of Circleville, OCU is a private not-for-profit school with a small student population.

 Of the 25 students majoring in liberal arts at OCU, 44% are male and 56% are female.